Let’s go out for…Italian

-Not only is olive oil a source of healthful monounsaturated fat, but a Cornell University study found that diners who used olive oil as a bread condiment ate 23 per cent less bread than those who used butter.
+Not only is olive oil a source of healthy monounsaturated fat, but a Cornell University study found that diners who used olive oil as a bread condiment ate 23 percent less bread than those who used butter.
 Just don’t soak the bread entirely; one dip is enough.

 A common meat antipasto is misto salumi, or Italian charcuterie that includes dried meats like the familiar prosciutto.
-While these meats are high in fat they usually come in very thin slices.
-A thin slice can be satisfying because it’s intense in flavour, but the key is to not make a sandwich with it...
+While these meats are high in fat they usually come in very thin slices, and a thin slice can be satisfying because it’s intense in flavor.
+As ever, the key is moderation - and keeping track of your Points® using the WW app.

 Consider going tapas

-It’s perfectly fine to make a tasting meal of antipasti.
-You can pick one indulgence, like risotto balls, and balance it with a number of healthier selections.
+Why not make a tasting meal of antipasti?
+You can pick one indulgence, like risotto balls, and balance it with a number of healthier alternatives.